 Research

-My main research lies in arithmetic geometry where I investigate number-theoretic problems and objects through the lens of algebraic geometry.
-My current research involves investigating the difference between two distinct integral structures (one coming from arithmetic, the other from geometry) on the space of modular forms.
-I have also recently been investigating Selmer groups via graph theoretic methods.
+My main research interest lies in the realm of number theory and algebraic geometry.
+In particular, I investigate number-theoretic problems and objects through the lens of algebraic geometry.
+Most of my work has focused on studying modular forms.
+My current work involves investigating the integrality of modular forms, namely comparing two different integral structures on the space of modular forms.
+I have also been recently working on investigating Selmer groups via graph theoretic methods.

 My recent work (joint w/ Ben Savoie) has involved investigating Selmer groups via graph theoretic methods.
 Here's a link to a talk I gave at Rice University (2023) on our current progress.